amarataf02/Car_Booking_Application/README.md

 `routing → service layer → repository → storage`.
 This makes it easy to replace JSON with a real database later.

+## Suggestion system

+The app suggests cars with similar features when a car is already booked for the desired dates.

 ---

 ## Design Choices